Second Great War:

 This gave the Germans an enormous advantage over French and Polish divisions armed with the 75mm Model 97 or Red Army divisions with the 76.2mm in their equivalent batteries.
 The Germans had not been forced to give up their old 77mm guns – they replaced them in a conscious effort to increase the artillery’s firepower.

 In the world of the Second Great War, the 77mm gun has not been declared obsolete, and still equips the light artillery battalions of most divisions.
 The Germans have excellent 105mm and 150mm weapons, but the lighter weapons account for most of their guns.
 The standard 77mm field piece is only just starting to be replaced by a new and very capable 88mm cannon.

-Where the French of our history kept the 75mm Model 1897 in their artillery battalions, in this reality they have relegated the light guns to infantry support and equipped their divisional artillery with the Schneider 105mm, a very good weapon almost as good as the German gun.
+Where the French of our history kept the 75mm Model 1897 in their artillery battalions, in this reality they have relegated the light guns to infantry support and equipped their divisional artillery with the Schneider 105mm Model 1934, a very good weapon almost as good as the German gun.

 The Germans are no slouches in any of these categories, but the disparities are no longer so evident in this alternative history.
 DeGaulle is often cited as a pre-war visionary of armored warfare, but he wasn’t simply a Gallic Guderian – he wanted a complete transformation of the military profession, rejecting the mass armies of the 20th Century.
 Tank would allow a smaller, professional army to wield the same striking power as one made up of millions of bayonet-wielding shoemakers.

-Land Cruisers and Alsace 1940 are by no means historical treatises, but they do allow a small counter-factual look at a couple of issues of military theory.
+Land Cruisers is by no means a historical treatise, but it does allow a small counter-factual look at a couple of issues of military theory.
 I like that.